 Piazzale della Pace, Public square and garden in Parma, Italy.

-The square took form after aerial bombings in 1944 destroyed the Reinach Theater and the neoclassical Ducal Palace in the area.
-This wartime damage led to the redesign of the urban space and shaped its modern layout.
+The square took its current form after aerial bombings in 1944 destroyed the Reinach Theater and the neoclassical Ducal Palace that once stood here.
+The destruction of those buildings opened up the area and led to a complete rethinking of this part of the city.

-Stone monuments here feature poems by Attilio Bertolucci dedicated to Joan of Arc and Giacomo Ulivi, bringing literary reflections into the public space.
+Stone monuments across the square carry poems by Attilio Bertolucci, dedicated to Joan of Arc and Giacomo Ulivi, woven into the public space.
+Visitors passing through often stop to read the inscriptions carved directly into the stone.

 The community of curious travelers